mseminatore/TeslaJS/README.md

 # Tesla API Documentation

-The Tesla REST API encapusulated by this library was documented through the collaboration of many Tesla owners.
+The Tesla REST API encapsulated by this library was documented through the collaboration of many Tesla owners.
 Please thank and support them for their continued efforts!
 The latest REST API documentation can be found [here](https://tesla-api.timdorr.com/)